jfriedlein/h2a_pdf-highlightedText_to_annotation/README.md

 # h2a_pdf-highlightedText_to_annotation
-Python tool to extract highlighted text from a pdf file and write this text into content of each annotation
+Python tool to extract highlighted text from a pdf file and write this text into content of each annotation.
+Also available as Freeplane script ["h2aFreeplane"](https://github.com/jfriedlein/h2aFreeplane_pdf-highlightedText_to_Freeplane_synch).

 ## What it does
 This is a Python tool that reads a pdf page-by-page extracting the highlighted text and saves the highlighted words into the content field of the highlight annotation.
 This is ideally suited for Docear to prepare pdfs.
 Alternatively, the output mode "h2a_txt" enables to store the extracted highlight text to a separate txt file.